Electrical & Electronics — Trinidad and Tobago

 Certification Introduction

-Trinidad and Tobago implements mandatory access certification for electronic and electrical products, uniformly managed by the country's Standards Bureau (TTBS).
-As a member state of the Caribbean Community (CARICOM), its certification system aligns with the regional compliance framework and recognizes test reports issued by Chinese CNAS-accredited laboratories, which can shorten the certification cycle.
-Electronic and electrical products without valid certification are prohibited from import, sale and circulation.
+Trinidad and Tobago implements mandatory access certification for electronic and electrical products, which is uniformly managed by the local Standards Bureau (TTBS).
+As a member state of the Caribbean Community (CARICOM), its certification system is aligned with the regional compliance framework and recognizes test reports issued by Chinese CNAS-accredited laboratories, which can shorten the certification cycle.
+Electronic and electrical products without valid certification are prohibited from import, sale and circulation in the country.

 Technical Requirements